toringe/multi-pass/README.md

 Your system has run out of random bytes, and waits for the entropy to increase.
 This is a usual case for servers with no special hardware, and even more so for virtual servers.
 On a desktop, the kernel will seed its entropy from i/o sources like keyboard and mouse, in addition to disk and network, and usually have more "available" randomness.

-If you are less conserned about the insecurity of using poor randomness, the is a quick fix for this:
+If you are less conserned about the insecurity of using poor randomness, the quick fix is:

     sudo apt-get install rng-tools
     sudo rngd -r /dev/urandom

 And voila!, lots of poorly psudo random bytes to choose from.
+But hey, it works!

 [1]: http://www.passwordstore.org/
 [2]: https://github.com/toringe/multi-pass#setting-up-a-local-git-server